 In Figures~\ref{verticalX1X2} and~\ref{ttestX2} we display a detailed quantitative comparison of the outcomes of the MSEs.
-A key to the coding we used for different plans is given in Tab.~\ref{tab:key}.
-Figure~\ref{verticalX1X2} displays graphically and numerically mean and the standard deviation across all webs, and the standard error of the mean for the proportion of theoretical MSY attained.
+A key to the codes we used for different plans is given in Table~\ref{tab:key}.
+Figure~\ref{verticalX1X2} displays graphically and numerically mean and standard deviation of the proportion of theoretical MSY attained, as well as the standard error of the mean.
 In order to account for a weak correlation between results from subsequently sampled communities, the standard errors of the mean in Figure~\ref{verticalX1X2} were computed based on the ``effective'' number of degrees of freedom following \cite{pyperpeterman98:_correlation}, rather than the actual sample size (total number of sample communities).

-Because all plans were evaluated based on the same set of sample communities, so that MSE were not statistically independent, we used the two-sided paired t-test to assess the statistical significance of differences between outcomes of different plans.
-Outcomes of the t-test for $X=2$ for each pair of plans are shown in Figure~\ref{ttestX2}.
+Because all plans were evaluated based on the same set of sample communities, so that MSE were not statistically independent, we used two-sided paired t-tests to assess the statistical significance of differences between outcomes of different plans.
+Outcomes of the t-tests for $X=2$ for each pair of plans are shown in Figure~\ref{ttestX2}.
 For the smaller ($X=1$) communities, this comparison had slightly lower statistical power, but otherwise produced very similar results.